 - 19.1.2B.
 The Contractor must not, either itself or through any other person, demand or accept from anyone who is not a patient of the Contractor, a fee or other remuneration for its own benefit or for the benefit of another person, for either of the following services provided on practice premises to which clause 7.14.1B applies, unless those services are provided outside of core hours: - (a) for treatment consisting of an immunisation for which the Contractor receives no remuneration from the Commissioner when provided to its patients and which is requested in connection with travel abroad; or - (b) for prescribing or providing drugs or medicines for malaria chemoprophylaxis. - 19.1.3.
-Subject to the provision for repayment contained in clause 19.1.4, where: - (a) a person: - (i) applies to the Contractor for the provision of essential services, - (ii) claims to be on the Contractor's list of patients, and - (iii) fails to produce his medical card relating to that person on request, and - (b) the Contractor has reasonable doubts about that person's claim, the Contractor must give any necessary treatment to that person and may demand and accept from that person a reasonable fee in accordance with clause 19.1.2(e).
+Subject to the provision for repayment contained in clause 19.1.4, where: - (a) a person: - (i) applies to the Contractor for the provision of essential services, and - (ii) claims to be on the Contractor's list of patients, and - (b) the Contractor has reasonable doubts about that person's claim, the Contractor must give any necessary treatment to that person and may demand and accept from that person a reasonable fee in accordance with clause 19.1.2(e).